serviewcare/EJDBKit/README.md

 License
 ==============
-In the spirit of cooperation and working together, for the parts that I created/create, the license is LGPL (same as ejdb).
-Anything else is licensed under its corresponding license.
+LGPL (same as ejdb).
+Anything other source according to its corresponding license.